2005:

 Imagineer and Disney Legend Harriet Burns is born Harriet Tapp in San Antonio,

 Texas.
-Burns will be the first woman ever hired by Walt Disney Imagineering in a creative rather than an
+Burns was the first woman ever hired by Walt Disney Imagineering in a creative rather than an

 office capacity.
-She will begin working at Disney Studios in 1955 as a prop and set painter for the Mickey
+She began working at Disney Studios in 1955 as a prop and set painter for the Mickey

 Mouse Club.
-Burns will go on to help create Sleeping Beauty Castle, New Orleans Square, the Haunted
+Burns later helped to create Sleeping Beauty Castle, New Orleans Square, the Haunted

 Mansion, Pirates of the Caribbean, and many other theme park and World's Fair attractions.